- Close to 4 million ethnic Germans (Aussiedler) have immigrated to Germany since 1950, including 2 million since 1990.

 - Günter Grass, “whose frolicsome black fables portray the forgotten face of history,” receives the Nobel Prize in Literature.

 - According to the Ministry of the Interior, 9.37 million noncitizens live in Germany.
-Some 2.1 million are Turks, and one out of four foreigners in Germany is from an EU state.
+Some 2.1 million are Turks, and one out of four foreigners in Germany are from an EU state.

 - The Islamic Federation in Berlin brings successful legal action against the state, obtaining permission to offer Islamic religious education (in the Turkish language) in the city’s public schools.
 Teachers of Islam are recruited from Turkey.